Michelleivan/Michelleivan/README.md

-## Hi there 👋
+## Hi there, I'm Michelle Ivan

-**Michelleivan/Michelleivan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🌱 I’m currently learning Full-Stack Web Developer Course
+- 🌱 I’m currently learning Full-Stack Web Developer Course.

+- My Goal for 2025:

+    - [ ] At least to be a Front-End Developer.
+    - [ ] To be fully committed to programming.